 Healthcare wasn’t a major determining factor for us when we decided to move to Thailand, but many prospective expats want to know how well the medical system abroad compares to that of their home country.

 Admittedly medical standards do vary wildly in Thailand.
 There are some places that will cause some raised eyebrows.
 On the flip side there are also destination hospitals that meet Western standards, if not exceed them.
 After our tour of Bumrungrad International Hospital (pronounced buhm-run-grahd), we’re pretty sure this is a place where all of our medical dreams can come true.

 Bumrungrad is unlike any hospital or clinic we’ve been to in America.
-Mind you that we once lived near Washington D.C., so we weren’t going to some potentially underfunded clinic in the boonies.
-Goodbye to the harsh antiseptic smells, sterile hallways, and unflattering fluorescent lighting and hello to wall paintings, plush lounge areas, and attentive services.
+Mind you that we once lived near Washington D.C., so we weren’t going to some potentially underfunded clinic in the middle of nowhere.
+Goodbye to antiseptic smells, sterile-looking hallways, and unflattering fluorescent lighting and hello to wall paintings, plush lounge areas, and attentive services.

 Wait a minute, did we just step into a hospital or is this a high-end hotel?

 After confirming that we were indeed in a hospital, we headed up to the 10th floor Sky Lobby Patient Registration Center in the Bumrungrad International Clinic (BIC) building.
 This is where the magic begins for every prospective patient.

 There we were greeted by medical coordinators who are responsible for registering new patients and giving them a hospital card before setting up an appointment.

 |TIP: Bring your passport when registering at the hospital and your hospital card (given to all registered patients) for each subsequent visit.
 It’s not required that you have a referral from your primary care physician to be seen by a specialist at Bumrungrad.|